ohler55/graphql-test-tool/file_format.md

    request is made to the server.
 The string should be either GraphQL or the HTTP GET format.

+ - **timeout** is the timeout in seconds to wait for the response to a request.
+The default is 10 seconds.

+ - **headers** are the headers to add to the HTTP request in addition to the Content-Type which is set when performing a POST.

  - **json** if true and a POST request then the JSON format will be used with a COntent-Type of "applicaiton/json" otherwise the Content will be sent as GraphQL with a Content-Type of